 Due to its durability, heat resistance, non-porous quality, and scratch resistance, quartz counters are popular choice.
 Made from quartz crystals, the quartz is ground down into smaller pieces.
 Precious metals, mirror, or bits of glass can be added, to create varying styles.
 The mixture is then formed into a slab and cured in an oven.
 While being pressed into a slab, all air is pressed out, which is responsible for the non-porous nature of the materials.
-Quartz, unlike granite, does not need to be sealed.
-However, it is not as heat resistant granite.
+Quartz, unlike granite, does not need to be sealed, and is far less prone to staining.
+However, quartz as less resistance to heat than granite, and frequently lacks that pattern and depth of color that granite has.

 Granite is usually divided up into 5 groups which reflect price, with group 1 being the least expensive.
 Prices vary based on the minerals within the slabs, availability, pattern complexity, and the supply size.
 As such, many granite slabs can be purchased for less than a comparably patterned quartz.